by John Ellis

 Early 17th Century England Was Not Mid-18th Century England

-This should go without saying, but the England the colonists rebelled against was not the England under King James that the Pilgrims fled from.
-The notion that King George was spearheading the persecution – financial, religious, political, whatever – of the colonists is laughable because he wasn’t the one in charge to begin with.
+This should go without saying, but the England the colonists rebelled against was not the England under King James I from which the Pilgrims fled.
+The notion that King George III was spearheading the persecution – financial, religious, political, whatever – of the colonists is laughable because he wasn’t the one in charge to begin with.
 It’s also laughable because what happened is far removed from any synonym of persecution, but I’m jumping ahead.

 Several important events in England’s history happened between King James I and King George III.
-For starters, there was the English Civil War that deposed Charles I and saw Cromwell establish a “Protestant” Protectorate.
-This was followed by the Restoration that was reversed by the Glorious Revolution (called “glorious” because it was bloodless) and the subsequent reign of William and Mary.
+For starters, there was the English Civil War that deposed Charles I (and saw him executed in 1649).
+Subsequently, Cromwell establish the “Protestant” Protectorate.
+This was followed by the Restoration in 1660 (Charles II and his brother James II) that was reversed by the Glorious Revolution in 1688 (called “glorious” because it was bloodless) and the subsequent reign of William and Mary.
 For his part, William III, or William of Orange as he was known in The Netherlands, only acquiesced to taking the English crown so that he could use the mighty English navy to protect his beloved home country from Spain and France.
 The English Parliament didn’t care that William didn’t even like England because they merely wanted a Protestant figurehead on the throne (not to mention, they needed The Netherlands’ economic might to fund the Glorious Revolution).
-During William’s reign, the constitutional monarchy of England as we now know it was born (see footnote #1).
+During William’s reign, the much constrained (basically honorary) constitutional monarchy of England as we now know it was born (see footnote #1).
 King George III, of course, was crowned King of England fifty-eight years after William III died.
 In other words, King George III was really the ruler of England in title only.
 In reality?
-Bound by a constitution, of course, and specifically Lord North for our specific time period purpose, Parliament was the real ruler of England.
+Hedged in by England’s “uncodified constitution” (common law and judicial precedence), of course, Parliament led by Lord North was the real ruler of England.

 Conflating 1621 England with 1776 England is a massive historical error.
 And one that I’ll circle back to after a brief look at Romans 13.